netgloo/benjamin/readme.md

 Following pages and folders, inside `resources/views`, will be ignored by Benjamin:

-- Files not ending with '.blade.php'
+- Files not ending with `.blade.php`.
-- Each file or directory starting with '_': you can use the underscore prefix to temporarily disable a page or a whole folder.
+- Each file or directory starting with `_`: you can use the underscore prefix to temporarily disable a page or a whole folder from your website.
 - Directory `/errors`: inside this directory you should put [error pages](#error-pages).
 - Directory `/layouts`: use this folder to store all your layouts and layouts' parts (like the footer or the header).
 This is also the default folder for the [head view](#page-head).
 - Directory `/templates`: you can optionally use this folder if you have commons pieces used around the website and you want to keep them separate from the layout folder.
-- Directory `/vendor`: this is a Laravel's special folder.
+- Directory `/vendor`: this is a Laravel's special folder and its content is ignored.
-- Directory `/app`: you can use this folder in the case you want to add functionality to Benjamin and you need custom views, not processed by Benjamin.
+- Directory `/app`: you can use this folder in the case you want to add some functionalities to Benjamin and you need custom views, not processed by Benjamin.

 ### Error Pages